rust-embedded/discovery/src/07-uart/README.md

 # UART

-The microcontroller has a peripheral called USART, which stands for Universal Asynchronous Receiver/Transmitter.
+The microcontroller has a peripheral called UART, which stands for Universal Asynchronous Receiver/Transmitter.
 This peripheral can be configured to work with several communication protocols like the serial communication protocol.